Skip to content

 FAQ

-Frequently asked questions about Pleiades GSLB.
+Frequently asked questions about Nexus GSLB.

-General - What is Pleiades GSLB? - A DNS-based global server load balancer that answers A/AAAA records using round-robin and health awareness. - Does it support IPv6? - Yes.
+General - What is Nexus GSLB? - A DNS-based global server load balancer that answers A/AAAA records using round-robin and health awareness. - Does it support IPv6? - Yes.
 Include IPv6 addresses in loadbalancer.endpoints to enable AAAA responses.

 Configuration - Where is the config file? - Default /etc/gslb/config.yaml, override with -config flag. - Can I manage config via Git? - Yes.
 Enable GitOps with gitops.repoURL, signed commits required by default.